17thSaint/womanium-hackathon/project-report.md

-# Impact of Connectivity on Digital-Analog Variational Quantum Eigensolver
+# Analysis of Digital-Analog Variational Quantum Eigensolver

+## Simulation of H2 atom

+## Impact of Connectivity